masonfen/FlexFit/README.md

 ### WARNING
 I’m currently self-funding the ChatGPT API for FlexFit.
 If you’re unable to generate a workout, it’s likely because the API has reached its token limit.
-If you’d like to see FlexFit in action or discuss how it works, feel free to email me at masonfen03@gmail.com I’d be happy to provide a demo or share more details!
+If you’d like to see FlexFit in action or discuss how it works, feel free to email me!